iwismer/rusty-timer/README.md

 This contains a set of timing related utilities for the Ipico timing system.

-This project requires Rust nightly to be built

 ## Read Streamer

 This is a chip read forwarding program designed for race timing.
 It allows timers to overcome the connection limits on some chip reader systems.